Many people would admit to believing that there is a God.

 Will he change his mind and leave me in a vulnerable place?

 Has he got any commitment to me or could he suddenly turn round and stamp on me?

 That can be a very scary place.

-Imagine being just a few feet away from an 8 foot tall (2.4 metres) fully-grown grizzly bear standing on it’s hind legs; one quick move and you would be a gonna!
+Imagine being just a few feet away from an eight-foot tall (2.4 metres) fully-grown grizzly bear standing on its hind legs; one quick move and you would be caught!

 But God is not like that, millions of people around the world and back through history will vouch that God is faithful and tender: